-Legislation & Permit type Site applies to Helpful Advice Link to guidance/application forms Pesticides Act - Permit to Perform a Water Extermination Phragmites growing in standing water Must follow label guidelines incl. notification requirements and downstream impact mitigation More information on permit requirements found here Pesticides Act - Natural Resources Exception - Letter of Opinion Herbicide application in natural areas not already covered by Forestry, Human Health and Safety or Public Works exceptions Contact local MNRF office for application form.
-Issued for maximum of a 5-year term.
-Seek approval for all species and areas you may wish to manage in the next 5 years.
+Legislation & Permit type Site applies to Helpful Advice Link to guidance/ application forms Pesticides Act - Permit to Perform a Water Extermination Phragmites growing in standing water Must follow label guidelines incl. notification requirements and downstream impact mitigation More information on permit requirements found here Pesticides Act - Natural Resources Exception - Letter of Opinion Herbicide application in natural areas not already covered by Forestry, Human Health and Safety or Public Works exceptions Contact local MNRF office for application form.
+Issued for up to a maximum of a 5-year term.
+Seek the letter of opinion for all invasive species and areas you may wish to manage in the next 5 years.
 Apply at least 6 months in advance of management activities to ensure time for review and issuance.
-Ensure application demonstrates how BMPs will be used for management and provides details on management techniques, timing, public notification and project tracking/reporting Letter of Opinion information found here OIPC Invasive Phragmites BMP Example Letter of Opinion - Pesticides Act Natural Resources Exception Ontario's Endangered Species Act, 2007 - Authorization Ontario Ministry of Environment, Conservation and Parks (MECP) Any management activities that apply to known Species at Risk in Ontario (SARO) it's habitat or a site where a Species at Risk in Ontario are known to occur If you suspect your site may contain SAR, conducting surveys may be appropriate prior to planning management.
+Ensure application demonstrates how BMPs will be used for management and provides details on management techniques, timing, public notification and project tracking/reporting. " Letter of Opinion information found here " OIPC Invasive Phragmites BMP " Example Letter of Opinion - Pesticides Act Natural Resources Exception Ontario's Endangered Species Act, 2007 - Authorization Ontario Ministry of Environment, Conservation and Parks (MECP) Any management activities that apply to known Species at Risk in Ontario (SARO) it's habitat or a site where a Species at Risk in Ontario are known to occur If you suspect your site may contain SAR, conducting surveys may be appropriate prior to planning management.
 If you confirm SAR or SAR habitat then an authorization may be required under the ESA 2007.
+A request for review from MECP under the ESA can identify necessary permits and authorizations.
 There are other options that may apply to your project including: avoiding impacts to SAR altogether to negate the need for an authorization; applying for an Exemption for project activities; or entering in to a Stewardship Agreement to actively manage or enhance SAR habitat.
-To see the official Species at Risk in Ontario (SARO) click here For information regarding the types of authorizations click here For information on what requires an authorization click here

-Legislation & Permit type Site applies to Helpful Advice Link to guidance/application forms Invasive Species Act If prohibitions for a restricted species can be adhered to no permit is required Ontario Ministry of Natural Resources and Forestry (MNRF) Phragmites is listed as a Restricted Species under ISA In Ontario, it is illegal to import, deposit, release, breed/grow, buy, sell, lease or trade restricted invasive species.
-Furthermore, it is also illegal to bring these plants into provincial parks and conservation reserves and to possess, transport, deposit or release them in these protected areas.
-Most times these restrictions are avoidable, so no permit is required for Phragmites management.
-Ontario invasive species list showing Restricted and Prohibited species can be found here Information on the prohibitions set out in regulation can be found here in the Act Species at Risk Act and Fisheries Act Authorization Fisheries and Oceans Canada (DFO) Primarily management activities that apply to known aquatic Species at Risk and their Critical Habitat or fish and fish habitat.
-Maps to determine if your project has known SAR occurrences can be found here.
-If planning activities that may impact aquatic SAR, fish or fish habitat, a Request for Review is required which will screen the project for both Acts.
-If applying herbicide to aquatic sites or using the cut-to-drown method a Request for Review may be required and will initiate the permit process once the Request for Review is submitted.
-SARA maps with species and habitats are here Request for Review link to initiate permit process under SARA and Fisheries Act
+To see the official Species at Risk in Ontario (SARO) click here For information regarding the types of authorizations click here For information on what requires an authorization click here Invasive Species Act (ISA) If prohibitions for a restricted species can be adhered to no permit is required Ontario Ministry of Natural Resources and Forestry (MNRF) Phragmites is listed as a Restricted Invasive Species under ISA In Ontario, it is illegal to import, deposit, release, breed/ grow, buy, sell, lease or trade restricted invasive species.
+It is also illegal to bring these plants into provincial parks and conservation reserves and to possess, transport, deposit or release them in these protected areas.
+There are exceptions under the regulation to enable control of a restricted invasive species.
+For example, outside a provincial park or conservation reserve, it is not illegal to deposit or release a restricted species if you are trying to manage or control it.
+If you deposit or release a restricted invasive species during this activity, you must take reasonable precautions to prevent the spread of the restricted invasive species outside the immediate area where the activity is taking place.
+Ontario has also regulated watercraft (e.g. boats, barges) as a carrier of invasive species under the Invasive Species Act.
+As such, all boats, equipment, or any vehicles or trailers must be cleaned after control activities to prevent further spread of invasive species to new waterbodies.
+Ontario invasive species list showing Restricted and Prohibited species can be found here Information on the prohibitions set out in regulation can be found here in the Act ontario.ca/ page/invasive- species-action- plans#boaters